vranki/ExtPlane-Panel/README.md

 - Engine display
 - Navigation display

-Most instruments look like general aviation instruments.
+Most instruments look like general aviation instruments and can be customized and adjusted.
 You can also add and customize covers for your instruments.
+In addition, there are also debugging tools which can help when developing with the X-Plane API.